-- Are required and go beyond that which is normally available to all students; - Will support: - The student's ability to self-manage a condition (monitoring of direct services by the school nurse) and safely participate in the educational program to his/her level of safety and ability; or - Daily functioning such as breathing, nutrition, urination, elimination, pain management, skin integrity, physiological balance, etc.

-- Assist with medication per physician or healthcare provider documentation; and - Are necessary for the student's educational and/or functional performance and cannot be directly provided by any other school personnel.
+- are required and go beyond that which is normally available to all students; - will support: - the student's ability to self-manage a condition (monitoring of direct services by the school nurse) and safely participate in the educational program to their level of safety and ability; or - o daily functioning such as breathing, nutrition, urination, elimination, pain management, skin integrity, physiological balance, etc. - Assist with medication per physician or healthcare provider documentation; and - Are necessary for the student's educational and/or functional performance and cannot be directly provided by any other school personnel.